Treasurer's Cash Pool

 Permitted investments and their desired composition, terms and credit quality are further defined by the Maine State Treasurer's Investment Policy.
-As of June 30, 2013, the cost of purchased investments in the Treasurer's Cashpool was $621.2 million with a weighted average effective maturity of 243 days.
+As of June 30, 2017, the cost of purchased investments in the Treasurer's Cashpool was $1.16 billion with a weighted average effective maturity of 250 days.

 Distribution of Earnings

 The investment pool recognizes income on an amortized cost basis throughout the year, which produces a more level stream of income over the life of an investment.
 Monthly reports detailing investment holdings and income are prepared internally by the Treasurer's Office, by Wells Fargo, our trade custodian, and by our investment advisory firm, PFM.
 These reports are used to prepare a monthly accrual journal to record income earned but not yet matured.

 Received and earned income is distributed to each participant the month after the income is earned and is prorated based on the average daily cash balance of participating funds.
 For example, July earnings are distributed in August based on average July cash balances.
 Investment income includes: interest earned, accretion of discounts, amortization of premiums on a constant yield method, and any gain or loss on securities that are called or sold prior to maturity.